karan7697/DataPipeline-for-E-Commerce/Readme.md

 - Connect Tableau to Redshift and BigQuery.
 - Create dashboards for real-time data visualization.

-##Data Visualization
+## Data Visualization

-##Tableau Dashboard:
+### Tableau Dashboard:

 - Connect to AWS Redshift and Google BigQuery.
 - Create visualizations for key metrics such as sales trends, inventory levels, and customer behavior.

-##Results
+## Results

-- Processing Latency: Reduced by 85%
+- **Processing Latency**: Reduced by 85%
-- Sales Conversion Rates: Increased by 15%
+- **Sales Conversion Rates**: Increased by 15%
-- Inventory Management: Improved by 20%
+- **Inventory Management**: Improved by 20%

-##Conclusion
+## Conclusion

-- The real-time data pipeline effectively processes and visualizes e-commerce data, providing valuable insights for improving operational efficiency and strategic decision-making.
+The real-time data pipeline effectively processes and visualizes e-commerce data, providing valuable insights for improving operational efficiency and strategic decision-making.

 ## Code Implementation